Streusel-Topped Blueberry Muffins Recipe

 - 1/2 cup packed brown sugar

 - 1. In a large bowl, butter and sugar until crumbly, about 2 minutes.
 Add egg and sour cream; mix well.
 Combine the flour, baking powder and baking soda; add to sugar mixture just until combined.
 Fold in blueberries.

 - 2. Fill paper-lined muffin cups two-thirds full.
 For topping, combine brown sugar and flour in a small bowl; cut in butter until crumbly.
 Sprinkle over batter.

-- 3. Bake at 350° for 20 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake at 350° for 20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Combine glaze ingredients; drizzle over warm muffins.
 Yield: 1 dozen.

 1 each: 302 calories, 9g fat (6g saturated fat), 44mg cholesterol, 119mg sodium, 52g carbohydrate (32g sugars, 1g fiber), 4g protein.

 "Like the previous reviewer, my family and I LOVED these muffins.
 I have had another recipe that I have used for years which was really good, but once I tried these, we all agreed that these were even better!!
 I too thought the batter was a little thick for muffins, but I went ahead without adding anything else and they turned out GREAT!
 They are so moist and tasty!
 I left off the glaze because I didn't think they needed it."

 "This was one of the best muffins I've ever had.
 They disappeared so fast.
 I'm going to make another batch today.
 Sometimes I think people who write a poor review must have done something wrong to the recipe.
 Please give it a try and I think you'll be pleasantly surprised."